 Selecting a brand of processor will largely depend on your price point and feature set.
 MediaTek and Qualcomm are the most dominant chipset vendors in the Android tablet space and offer processors at a variety of price points and with a range of capabilities.

 Generally speaking, screen resolution is a “more is better, until it isn’t” question.
-What matters more is the resolution of the content you intend to display on that device.
+What matters more is the resolution of the content you intend to display on that kiosk.
 If you are showing static content (like an image or looping video), the device is limited by the resolution of the content displayed.
 That means your 720p video won’t look any “better” on a tablet with a 1080p display.

 In terms of overall clarity, it’s generally best not to drop below the magic 1080p number.
-Tablets with display resolution lower than this are typically going to be of a low quality to start with, and that probably means the display panel itself won’t be very good (poor colors, low peak brightness).
+Kiosk tablets with display resolution lower than this are typically going to be of a low quality to start with, and that probably means the display panel itself won’t be very good (poor colors, low peak brightness).